Cloud Security Automation: Best Practices, Strategy, and Benefits

 1) Automate Infrastructure Buildout

-By automating infrastructure buildout, engineers are relieved from the task of manually configuring security groups, networks, user access, firewalls, DNS names, and log shipping, among others.
+By automating infrastructure buildout, engineers are relieved from manually configuring security groups, networks, user access, firewalls, DNS names, and log shipping, among others.
 This significantly reduces the scope for engineers to make security mistakes.

-Moreover, the security team need not worry about the best practices every time they spin up a new instance, as they only have to touch the scripts, not the instances, to make the changes.
+Moreover, automation in security team need not worry about the best practices every time they spin up a new instance, as they only have to touch the scripts, not the instances, to make the changes.

 2) Automate Script

-In traditional IT, a zero-day vulnerability or any other major security issue requires an organization’s system engineers to work rigorously to patch every server manually.
-But automating scripts requires only a single line change in the manifests to ensure the newly released version was running instead.
+In traditional IT, a zero-day vulnerability or any other major security workflow automation issue requires an organization’s system engineers to work rigorously to patch every server manually.
+However, automating scripts requires only a single line change in the manifests to ensure the newly released version is running instead.

 These automation script resources are declarative management tools that automatically configure instances, virtualized servers, or even bare metal servers.